The women of Hamilton: Angelica, Eliza and… Maria Reynolds

 Note: these answers have been transcribed from a 2018 podcast interview with Hamilton biographer Ron Chernow and edited for clarity and length.
-You can listen to the full interview here:

 Q: Can you introduce us to Elizabeth Schuyler Hamilton?